SlugBot/web/patch_notes.md

     - Stat vulnerabilities are more likely.
     - process corrupt error is less likely.
     - Delay consequence delays less.
   - Capped !higherlower bet at max vault capacity.
+(I would have capped the other gambling games but people would have got mad.)

 ### Bug Fixes
   - Fixed minor display bug with obfuscated balance history graphs.